Madhuri Dixit: 1990s: Established actress

-2000s: Further acclaim and sabbaticals
+2000s: Career downturn and sabbaticals

 In 2000, Dixit starred in Rajkumar Santoshi's Pukar opposite Anil Kapoor.
 A love story based on the backdrop of the Indian Army, the film was shot over a course of 350 days.
 Dixit's portrayal of Anjali, a heartbroken and jealous woman who swears revenge on Jai (played by Kapoor) for rejecting her, garnered her several Best Actress nominations at various award ceremonies, including Filmfare and Screen.
 A review in Filmfare said that both "Anil Kapoor and Madhuri, veterans in their field, outdo themselves in the film".
 It won two National Film Awards, including the Nargis Dutt Award for Best Feature Film on National Integration.
 She then played the title character in Gaja Gamini, the first feature film directed by painter M. F. Husain.
 Hussain got fixated with Dixit, and watched her movie Hum Aapke Hain Koun..! several times, and was certain that he would make a film only with her.
 The film followed the story of Gaja Gamini, who appears in various incarnations as Mona Lisa, Shakuntala and others.
 Pukar was an average grosser, while the latter underperformed at the box office.

 In 2001, Dixit starred in Deepak Shivdasani's love triangle Yeh Raaste Hain Pyaar Ke opposite Ajay Devgan and Preity Zinta.
 Upon release, the film met with largely negative reviews.
 Critic Gautam Buragohain, however, described her as "the saving grace of the film", adding that "she gives a delightful performance".
 Commercially too, the film failed to do well.
 Subsequently, Dixit reunited with Rajkumar Santoshi for the social drama Lajja (2001).
 Dealing with the issue of gender inequality, Dixit played Janki, a theatre actress who gets pre-maritally pregnant.
 Anita Bora of Rediff.com wrote: "Madhuri slips into her role as Janaki..with consummate ease..and..dazzles us with a class act."
 The film was a box-office failure in India but was an overseas success.
 Dixit's performance fetched her a Filmfare Award for Best Supporting Actress nomination and won her the Zee Cine Award for Best Actor in a Supporting Role – Female.
 Dixit's first release of 2002 was the love triangle Hum Tumhare Hain Sanam opposite Shah Rukh Khan and Salman Khan, where she played Radha whose married life blemishes when she gets obsessed with the career of her friend.
 A remake of director K. S. Adhiyaman's own Tamil film Thotta Chinungi (1995), the film took six years in making, with huge sabbaticals in between shoots due to several production problems.
 The film emerged moderately successful at the Indian box office.
 Few critics noted that the delay made the film look outdated.